gustavomspinheiro/laravel-project-crud/readme.md

 # Vehicles Suggestions

 CRUD project made with Laravel.
-It consists a software which users can post suggestions about differente vehicles
+It simulates a software which users can post suggestions about differente vehicles

 ## Features